metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.pod_anti_affinity`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.pod_anti_affinity`

 Optional:

 - `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
-The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
 - `required_during_scheduling_ignored_during_execution` (Attributes List) If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
 If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution))
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution))

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`

 Required:

 - `pod_affinity_term` (Attributes) Required.
-A pod affinity term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term))
+A pod affinity term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term))
 - `weight` (Number) weight associated with matching the corresponding podAffinityTerm, in the range 1-100.

-<a id="nestedatt--spec--sharding_specs--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term"></a>
+<a id="nestedatt--spec--shardings--template--instances--scheduling_policy--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.scheduling_policy.affinity.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution.pod_affinity_term`
+### Nested Schema for `spec.shardings.template.instances.scheduling_policy.affinity.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution.pod_affinity_term`

 Required: